 When I decided to start writing this article, I wanted to make a list of dryers that will dry your ski or snowboard boots as quickly as possible for as little money as possible.

-Since most skiers are not skiing close to their home, I tried to find as many of them that are portable, so you can take them with you.
+Since most skiers are not skiing close to their homes, I tried to find as many of them that are portable, so you can take them with you.

 Besides practicality, I also paid a lot of attention to how well they are made and how strong are the materials are.
 And most important, how well they do their job.

-So here you go, list of the best ski boot and snowboard boot dryers:
+So here you go, a list of the best ski boot and snowboard boot dryers: